Staff Directory

 Kornhauser previously served as an Associate Director at the Center for Teaching and Learning (CTL) at Columbia University.
 At the CTL, he was responsible for demonstrating evidence for effective practice and evaluating the impact of innovations in curricular development, professional development programs, and online and digital projects.
 Prior to joining the CTL, Kornhauser was as an Associate Measurement Scientist at the Council for Aid to Education (CAE), a nonprofit organization dedicated to helping institutions measure and improve learning outcomes for their students.
 At CAE, he was the primary investigator on a number of initiatives focused on measuring students’ cognitive growth in college.
 Kornhauser also worked at the Community College Research Center (CCRC), where he was the Co-Primary Investigator for program evaluation of a government-funded initiative aimed at improving education within community colleges.

-At her previous institutions, Yijun collaborated closely with faculty to design and develop courses for undergraduate, graduate students, and professionals.
-In addition to course development, she has worked on technical and instructional support for instructors and students to ensure the best learning experience for individuals.
+At her previous institutions, Yijun collaborated closely with faculty to design and develop courses and training for students and professionals.
+In addition to course development, she has worked on technical and instructional support for instructors and students to ensure the best learning experience.

 In his previous experiences, Sean taught internationally at several institutions for eight years before moving back to the U.S. to pursue an M.S.Ed.
 He currently manages the course facilitation of ASU's Universal Learner and Study Hall programs.

-Roya Heydari is the Associate Director of Faculty Assessment at Columbia University School of Professional Studies.
-She has a background in education and education research spanning from secondary education to varying degrees of higher education.
-In her role as Associate Director, Roya manages the assessment process of SPS faculty; specifically student course evaluations.
-She also works collaboratively with faculty to develop their pedagogy and overall teaching effectiveness.
+• Roya Heydari is the Senior Associate Director of Curriculum and Teaching for Pre College Programs within Columbia University’s School of Professional Studies.
+She has a background in science education and education research and development spanning from secondary education to varying degrees of higher education.
+In her role as Senior Associate Director, Roya oversees the STEM course portfolio for Pre College, supporting classroom experiences through program- and course-development, syllabus review, and instructional support.
+She also works collaboratively with senior leadership in overseeing Pre-College’s credit-bearing program, College Edge, to ensure eligible high school students from the surrounding community engage in a meaningful college experience by earning college credit as they learn alongside Columbia’s undergraduate students.

 Roya received her doctorate in Science Education from Columbia University, Teachers College.
-Her work focused on the identity development of marginalized students in informal science settings.
-Roya has a wide range of experiences in educational assessment; specifically combining quantitative and qualitative methods to holistically assess teaching and learning in the classroom, as well as working with teachers to improve learning in a range of classroom settings.
-She is passionate about working with students and faculty to make high-quality education accessible for all.
+Her work focused on the identity development of students in informal science settings.
+She focused her work and research on students traditionally marginalized from the field of science, specifically high-school and undergraduate girls of color.
+Roya has a wide range of experiences in educational assessment and development in both informal and formal learning settings; specifically combining quantitative and qualitative methods to holistically understand, assess, and develop learning experiences.
+She is particularly passionate about harnessing the powers of science and science education for social change, and working with educators and leaders to ensure transformative educational experiences are accessible for all students.

 Before joining the team, Rachel worked as a Human Resources Generalist for Sea Pearl, Inc, an Arthrex sales distributor where she led benefits open enrollment as well as developed the first-ever Sunshine Act compliance training for new and existing employees.